mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

   respectively.
 However the Bank Name drop down list is set to "Enable Spectrum-IDs" by default.
 This option cannot be used together with Spectrum IDs, as they overlap.
-For the convenience of users, the GUI will only enable SpectrumIDs and Customise Bank Name text-fields when Bank Name drop down list is set to "Enable Spectrum-IDs"
+For the convenience of users, the GUI will only enable SpectrumNumbers and Customise Bank Name text-fields when Bank Name drop down list is set to "Enable Spectrum-IDs"

-SpectrumIDs:
+SpectrumNumbers:
   This parameter is only required when Cropped Calibration is being carried out, the parameter will set the spectrum numbers of the detectors, that should be considered in the calibration while all